 Enable or disable basic call control features on Proximity clients.
 When this setting is enabled, you are able to control a call using a Proximity client (for example dial, mute, adjust volume and hang up).
 This service is supported by mobile devices (iOS and Android).
 Proximity Mode must be On for this setting to take any effect.

-Requires user role: ADMIN, USER Default value: Disabled
+Default value: Disabled

 Value space: Enabled/Disabled